-In addition to the Yellow Program provisions, Merrimack College also awards academic credit for military-based training per American Council on Education recommendations.
+In addition to the Yellow Program provisions, Merrimack also awards academic credit for military-based training according to American Council on Education recommendations.

-When Merrimack College opened its doors in September 1947, more than 60 percent of students were World War II veterans utilizing the G.I.
-Bill.
+When Merrimack opened its doors in September 1947, more than 60 percent of students were World War II veterans utilizing the G.I.
+Bill®.

 Through the Yellow Ribbon Program, part of the Post-9/11 Veterans Educational Assistance Act of 2008, colleges and universities can work with the federal government to offer reduced tuition and fees to qualified veterans.